 Why Motorcycle Accidents Require Experienced Legal Representation

-Your attorney must understand motorcycle dynamics, common accident scenarios, and the severe injuries that result from motorcycle collisions.
-At Brach Eichler Injury Lawyers, our attorneys recognize that motorcycle accident victims deserve the same aggressive representation as any other injury victim—and often require even more skilled advocacy to overcome prejudice and secure fair compensation.
+Your attorney should understand motorcycle dynamics, common accident scenarios, and the severe injuries that can result from motorcycle collisions.
+At Brach Eichler Injury Lawyers, our attorneys recognize that motorcycle accident victims deserve assertive representation—often requiring focused advocacy to overcome prejudice and pursue fair compensation.

 What Causes Motorcycle Accidents in New Jersey

 Understanding how motorcycle accidents occur helps establish liability.
-It also demonstrates why other drivers’ negligence caused your injuries.
+It also shows how other drivers’ negligence may have caused your injuries.
 Some common causes include left-turn collisions, head-on collisions with vehicles crossing the center line, and distracted driving by other motorists (such as texting, phone use, or eating).

 Left-turn collisions happen when drivers turn left in front of oncoming motorcycles.
 Left-turn collisions account for a significant percentage of motorcycle accidents.
 Drivers often misjudge motorcycle speed and distance, turning directly into oncoming riders.
 These collisions frequently cause severe injuries because the motorcycle’s speed combines with the vehicle’s turning motion, creating tremendous impact force.
 The National Highway Traffic Safety Administration (NHTSA) reports that left-turn collisions are among the most common motorcycle accident scenarios.